simintao/datastructure/readme.md

 # PCL Base Data Structure

 The repository contains the base data structure for the PCL EDA project.
-It is a wrapper of  the google open-source abseil library.
+It is a wrapper of  the google open-source abseil container.
 Abseil is an collection of C++ code designed to augment the C++ standard library.

 ## QuickStart